threefoldfoundation/dao_tools/councilTools/readme.md

 # Tools for council members

-Either you run the script with `KEY="..." ..` or you place your JSON keyfile in this directory and name it `key.json`
+Either you run the script with `KEY="..." ..` or you place your JSON keyfile in this directory and name it `key.json` and export `PASSWORD="..."`

 ## Marking a farm as Gold and it's nodes as Certified